-After Coker's failed lawsuit, there were more than 11.000 plaintiffs who claimed that J&J's products caused cancer.
-Many of these lawsuits have been lost in the same way as Coker, but many others verdicts they condemned the multinational.
+After Coker's failed lawsuit, there were more than 11.000 plaintiffs who claimed J & J's products caused cancer.
+Many of these lawsuits were lost in the same way as Coker, but many more verdicts they condemned the multinational.
 Just in July 2018, a Missouri jury has ordered the company to pay $ 4,69 billion in damages to 22 women and their families.
 In 2017, however, a California judge overturned a $ 417 million verdict ordered a new process.

-In response to Reuters, a company spokesman for J&J told the agency that its results (net of the fact that the results are reading internal J&J reports) were false and misleading and that any positive test was abnormal.
-The company's sales, however, declined 11% after the report was released, according to CNN.
+In response to Reuters, a company spokesperson for J&J told the agency that its results (net of the fact that the results are the reading of J&J internal reports) were false and misleading and that any positive tests were anomalous.
+The company's sales, however, fell 11% after the report was released, according to CNN.

-Evidence of what J&J knew only emerged during legal disputes.
-Some lawyers knew from those previous cases and that talc producers were testing asbestos and began requesting J&J test records.
-What J&J produced in response to these requests allowed lawyers to refine their argument: the culprit was not necessarily the talc itself, but also the asbestos in the talc.
-This claim, backed by decades of solid science that showed that asbestos causes mesothelioma and is associated with ovarian tumors, was the winning element in the courts but the causes were not all identical.
+Evidence of what J&J knew only emerged during the litigation.
+Some attorneys knew from those earlier cases and that talc manufacturers were testing asbestos and began requesting J&J test documentation.
+What J&J produced in response to these requests allowed the lawyers to refine their argument: the culprit was not necessarily the talc itself, but also the asbestos in the talc.
+This claim, backed by decades of solid science showing that asbestos causes mesothelioma and is associated with ovarian cancers, has been the winning streak in the courts but the causes have not all been identical.

 J&J, based in New Brunswick, New Jersey, has dominated the talcum powder market for over 100 years.
-Its sales exceed those of all competitors put together, according to Euromonitor International data.
-While talc-based products contributed only 420 million dollars compared to the total J&J turnover, about 76,5 billion dollars in 2017, Baby Powder is considered an essential aspect of the corporate image.
+Its sales exceed those of all competitors combined, according to Euromonitor International data.
+While talc-based products contributed just $ 420 million to J&J total revenue, about $ 76,5 billion in 2017, Baby Powder is considered an essential aspect of the corporate image.

-Gorsky's comment, echoed in countless J&J statements, lacks a crucial point: asbestos, like many environmental carcinogens, has a long latency period.
-The diagnosis usually comes years after the initial exposure - 20 years or more for mesothelioma.
-Today J&J talc products can be safe, but the talc in question in thousands of cases has been sold and used for the past 60 years.
+Gorsky's comment, echoed in countless J&J statements, misses a crux: Asbestos, like many environmental carcinogens, has a long latency period.
+Diagnosis usually comes years after the initial exposure - 20 years or more for mesothelioma.
+Today J&J talc products may be safe, but the talc in question in thousands of cases has been sold and used for the past 60 years.

 In 1886, Robert Wood Johnson enlisted his younger brothers in an identical startup built around the motto "Safety First".
 Johnson's Baby powder originated from a row of medicated plasters, sticky rubber strips loaded with mustard and other home remedies.
 When customers complained of skin irritation, the brothers sent packets of talc.